DCLP/dclpxsltbox/README.md

 ##Setup

-Several components are needed in order to set up a local working environment, including clones of 3 github git repositories and a checkout of a sourceforge svn repository.
-Before you start, you'll need github and sourceforge credentials, and you'll need to have been added to the developer teams for the [Github organization "DCLP"](https://github.com/DCLP/) and for the [Sourceforge Project "EpiDoc"](http://epidoc.sf.net).
-You'll also need to set up ssh keys for working with both [Github](https://help.github.com/articles/generating-ssh-keys) and [SourceForge](http://sourceforge.net/apps/trac/sourceforge/wiki/SSH%20keys).
+Several components are needed in order to set up a local working environment, including clones of 4 github git repositories.
+Before you start, you'll need github and sourceforge credentials, and you'll need to have been added to the developer teams for the [Github organization "DCLP"](https://github.com/DCLP/).
+You'll also need to set up ssh keys for working with [Github](https://help.github.com/articles/generating-ssh-keys).
 Once you've done those things, follow this checklist:

 1. Create a working directory on your local machine wherever you like.
 You can name it whatever you want.
 We'll call it ```{your-working-dir}``` for the rest of this setup.
 2. cd into ```{your-working-dir}```